 Make EMS Week a year round celebration

-Instead of relegating celebration to a single week of May consider how to recognize the accomplishments of EMS all year long.
+Instead of relegating celebration to a single week of May consider how to recognize the accomplishments of EMS providers and organizations all year long.

-EMS week has always had two purposes — appreciation of EMS providers and improving public awareness of EMS contributions.
+EMS week has always had two purposes.
+The first is to appreciate EMS providers.
+The second purpose is to improve public awareness of EMS contributions.